Master Keyword List

 Site Info

-Site Info returns a lot of valuable information for the top 10 sites about a particular keyword.
-It also provides information about up to 10 more pages that are related to each of the top 10.
+Site Info icon Site Info returns a lot of valuable information for the top 10 sites about a particular keyword.
+It also provides information about up to 10 more sites that are related to each of the top 10.

-What do you do with this Site Info?
-Follow the links, investigating the pages/sites and their inbound and outbound links.
-Make notes in the keyword's Notepad (Site Info also opens a new window, which lets you use the Notepad at the same time).
+What do you do with this information?
+Follow the links, investigating the sites and their pages, and their inbound and outbound links.
+Make notes in the keyword's notepad (Site Info also opens a new window, which lets you open Notepad at the same time).

-Studying the Site Info delivered for each keyword, you'll notice two very different types of pages and sites...
+Studying the Site Info delivered for each keyword, you'll notice two very different types of sites...

 See also the discussion about Site Info in DAY 4 of the Action Guide.